AdobeDocs/experience-manager-release-information.en/help/kb/aem-forms-releases.md

  </tbody>
 </table>

-1. Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for AEM Forms JEE, AEM Forms Client SDK, LiveCycle embed package, AEM Forms Designer, RMCSDK, PPL and EnhancedPPL.
+`[1]` Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for AEM Forms JEE, AEM Forms Client SDK, LiveCycle embed package, AEM Forms Designer, RMCSDK, PPL and EnhancedPPL.

-1. AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
+`[2]` AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
 PDF Generator capability is not available for Mac OS X package.

-1. AEM Forms Compatibility Package for 6.4.8.0 remains the same as that of 6.4.7.0 release.
+`[3]` AEM Forms Compatibility Package for 6.4.8.0 remains the same as that of 6.4.7.0 release.

+## AEM 6.3 Forms releases {#aem-63-forms-releases}

 <table>
  <tbody>